 ready, it crashes, and you’re left in the interactive debugger, where you

 C-x C-e runs the command eval-last-sexp to evaluate any expression

 in your source and see its value in the current debug frame.

 That way of working is a huge productivity boost, that I’ve been missing

 much when getting back to writing C code for PostgreSQL.
 I can’t

 SQL to test it right away, I have to

-debugger it complains that the code on-disk is more recent than the
+then if I attach a debugger it complains that the code on-disk is more